rtmigo/pyrel/README.md

 ```

-# Test a command-line utility package
+# Test a command-line utility

+When building a package that should be installed as a command line utility with pip3.

 ```bash
 #!/bin/bash